juanrazo/Malloc/README.md

 # Section 4 growArena bug
 #### This is what happens when I use growArena.
 Is the same test as Section 3 with the exception that p6 is now 800 and is more than what is free on the arena.
-I was expecting for the arena to grow but insead I get an address of 0.
+I was expecting for the arena to grow but insead I get a 0 for arenaSize.
 #### For the testing of next fit I used 6 pointers:
 #### p1 = 254, p2 = 100, p3 = 254, p4 = 100, p5 = 104776 and p6 = 800